-Firstly, a quick explanation about what your contract is.
 A contract of employment is an agreement between you and your employer.
-There is always a contract between you and your employer, even if you do not have anything in writing, because you have agreed to work for your employer in return for them paying you.
+There’s always a contract between you and your employer, even if you don’t have anything in writing, because you’ve agreed to work for your employer in return for them paying you.

 [Updated for 2015]

 The terms of an employment contract set out what you and your employer have agreed and what you can expect of each other; your rights and duties.
 There are several different types of terms and some don’t need to be written down in your employment contract (although it is always best for them to be in writing to avoid confusion).

 Where do contract terms come from?

 Contract terms can come from a number of different sources.
 For example they could be:

 - Verbally agreed (these are called ‘express terms’)

 - In a written statement, contract or similar document.
 Key terms, such as work, location, hours, pay, holiday and notice periods legally have to be given to the employee in writing by the end of their second month of employment in the form of a written statement (these are also called express terms)